apetenchea/cdroot/source/_posts/handy-git-recipes.md

 If you want to fetch the changes without switching to that branch, you can run `git fetch <remote> <branch-name>:<branch-name>`.
 This will bring the local representation of the remote branch into synchronization with the actual remote.
 Note that `git pull` is just a shorthand for a fetch followed by an additional merge step.
 When using fetch, one could, for example, create a new local copy of the remote branch by running `git fetch origin bug-fix/issue-18919:bug-fix/copy-of-issue-18919`.
 Simply running `git fetch` without any additional arguments will fetch all the changes from all the remote branches.
+Adding `--prune` will also remove any remote tracking branches that no longer exist on the remote (stale branches that have probably been merged long ago and deleted): `git fetch --prune`.
 If you're behind a slow network connection, this may take a while.

 #### push